 Introduction

-Designed as a good place to start, Baselayer may be all you need — for small static websites and blogs.
+Designed as a good place to start, Baselayer may be all you need for small projects such as static websites and blogs.
 Or you may use it as a baselayer to quick-start your mega project.

-Ready to use as-is, Baselayer 3’s 22.65 KB (minified) stylesheet gives you all this:
+Ready to use as-is, Baselayer’s 22 KB (minified) stylesheet gives you all this:

 - A modern CSS reset

-- Since v.3.2.0: Container query responsive layouts using grid and flexbox
+- Container query responsive layouts using CSS grid

 - And more